-3. Policy
+3. Policy Statement

-The Corporation strictly prohibits engaging in or tolerating any improper payments or bribery, or any other form of corruption.
+The Corporation strictly prohibits engaging in or tolerating any Improper Payments or bribery, or any other form of corruption.

-The purpose of this policy is to ensure that no Corporation director, officer, employee, contractor or other representative will, directly or indirectly, accept, offer, promise, or authorize the giving of any improper payment or anything that can be construed as such, to any government official or third party in order to influence or appear to influence action, inaction, or a decision, with the intent to obtain an improper advantage or to retain business.
+The purpose of this Policy is to ensure that no Recipient will, directly or indirectly, accept, offer, promise, or authorize the giving of any Improper Payment or Anything of Value that can be construed as such, to any Government Official or Third Party in order to influence or appear to influence action, inaction, or a decision, with the intent to obtain an improper advantage or to retain business.

-This policy applies to the Corporation and to all directors, officers, employees, agents, contractors and consultants acting for and on behalf of the Corporation, joint venture partners (in addition to the terms and conditions of the applicable joint operating agreements), and any other persons acting for or on behalf of the Corporation.
+This Policy applies to the Corporation and to all Recipients acting for and on behalf of the Corporation, joint venture partners (in addition to the terms and conditions of the applicable joint operating agreements), Third Parties and any other persons acting for or on behalf of the Corporation.

-The Chief Executive Officer, the Chief Financial Officer, Chief Operating Officer or similar executive vice presidents, and the applicable Country Managers of the Corporation (collectively, the "Compliance Officers" and individually the "Compliance Officer") are the senior corporate officials assigned overall and operational responsibility for ensuring that this policy is implemented throughout the Corporation and for monitoring compliance in accordance with the terms of this policy.
-The applicable Compliance Officer shall report to the Board of Directors, or any designated Committee of the Board of Directors:
+The Compliance Officer in Colombia, the Ethics and Compliance Committee in Colombia and the Corporate Ethics Committee in Canada are assigned the overall and operational responsibility for ensuring that this Policy is implemented throughout the Corporation and for monitoring compliance in accordance with the terms of this Policy.
+The Compliance Officer, the Ethics and Compliance Committee, and the Corporate Ethics Committee shall report to the Board of Directors of the Corporation (the "Board of Directors"), or to any designated Committee of the Board of Directors, as applicable:

-- (a) immediately on any matter involving criminal conduct or potential criminal conduct; and - (b) annually, or more frequently if necessary, on the implementation and effectiveness of the Corporation's compliance and ethics program.
+(a) immediately on any matter involving criminal conduct or potential criminal conduct; and

+(b) annually, or more frequently, if necessary, on the implementation and effectiveness of the Corporation's compliance and ethics program.

-Directors, officers, employees, contractors or other representatives may not avoid liability by "turning a blind eye" when circumstances indicate a potential violation of the policy.
-The "wilful blindness" of such persons or the deliberate failure to inquire when such persons know or ought to know there is a reason to inquire, does not relieve such persons of liability.
+Recipients or other representatives of the Corporation may not avoid liability by "turning a blind eye" when circumstances indicate a potential violation of the policy.
+The "willful blindness" of such persons or the deliberate failure to inquire when such persons know or ought to know there is a reason to inquire, does not relieve such persons of liability.